Principle of sufficient reason

 The principle of sufficient reason states that everything must have a reason or a cause.
-The principle was articulated and made prominent by Gottfried Wilhelm Leibniz, with many antecedents, and was further used and developed by Arthur Schopenhauer and Sir William Hamilton, 9th Baronet.
+The principle was articulated and made prominent by Gottfried Wilhelm Leibniz, with many antecedents, and was further used and developed by Arthur Schopenhauer and William Hamilton.

 History

-The modern formulation of the principle is usually ascribed to early Enlightenment philosopher Gottfried Leibniz.
-Leibniz formulated it, but was not an originator.
-The idea was conceived of and utilized by various philosophers who preceded him, including Anaximander, Parmenides, Archimedes, Plato and Aristotle, Cicero, Avicenna, Thomas Aquinas, and Spinoza.
+The modern formulation of the principle is usually ascribed to the early Enlightenment philosopher Gottfried Leibniz, who formulated it, but was not its originator.
+The idea was conceived of and utilized by various philosophers who preceded him, including Anaximander, Parmenides, Archimedes, Plato, Aristotle, Cicero, Avicenna, Thomas Aquinas, and Baruch Spinoza.
 One often pointed to is in Anselm of Canterbury: his phrase quia Deus nihil sine ratione facit (because God does nothing without reason) and the formulation of the ontological argument for the existence of God.
 A clearer connection is with the cosmological argument for the existence of God.
-The principle can be seen in both Thomas Aquinas and William of Ockham.
+The principle can be seen in both Aquinas and William of Ockham.